bootscore/bs-masonry/readme.txt

-=== bS Masonry ===
+=== bs Masonry ===

-Contributors: Bastian Kreiter
+Contributors: Bootscore

-Requires at least: 4.5
+Stable tag: 5.1.0
-Tested up to: 5.8.1
+Tested up to: 6.4.2
-Requires PHP: 5.6
+Requires at least: 5.0
-Stable tag: 5.0.0.1
+Requires PHP: 7.4
 License: MIT License
 License https://github.com/bootscore/bs-masonry/blob/main/LICENSE

 This plugin adds masonry.js to WordPress.
-It is only required if a *-masonry.php in bootScore is used and replaces the card columns of Bootstrap 4, which are no longer included in Bootstrap 5.
-Copyright 2021 The bootScore Contributors.
+It's required if a *-masonry.php file in Bootscore is used and replaces the card columns of Bootstrap 4, which are no longer included in Bootstrap 5.
+Copyright 2021 The Bootscore Contributors.

 == License & Credits ==